GitLab

 GitLab helps streamline collaborative workflows whether a team uses Agile, Waterfall, or conversational development methods.
 Users are able to securely write and manage code and project data, and consolidate source code into a single DVCS that can be managed without disrupting the workflow.
 GitLab’s git repositories are provided with branching tools and access controls for a scalable, single source of truth for collaboration on projects and code.

-Users are able to customize their approval workflow controls, and automatically test the quality of code.
+It allows users to customize the approval workflow controls, and automatically test the quality of code.
 GitLab verification tools help users spot errors sooner while shortening feedback cycles with features such as built-in code review, code testing, code quality, and review apps.
 Users can manage custom container images with GitLab’s container registry, which provides users with enhanced security and access controls without third party add-ons.

 Key benefits of GitLab